Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

-Depending on the physical system we are dealing with, one can define more than one vacuum for the same topological phase.
+We can also define more than one vacuum for the same topological phase.
 For example, if we are interested in the Laughlin phase at $\nu=1/5$, we can treat the states as quantum fluids of holes created from $|\psi\rangle_{[1,0]}$.
 This is always possible for any quantum fluids in the LLL.
+In the Hilbert space of $N_o=5N_e-4$, bosonization of the fermionic holes maps it to the bosonic system with $N_e+1$ orbitals and $4\left(N_e-1\right)$ bosons, corresponding to a filling factor of $\nu=4$ and $S=2$, with the effective interaction Hamiltonian $\hat H_b$ defined in Eq.(\ref{hb1}) and computed from Eq.(\ref{iteration}).
+Note that $E_{\bm S_k,\alpha_k,N_h}$ in Eq.(\ref{iteration}) needs to be computed from the bare interaction from the electrons, i.e. the Haldane pseudopotentials $\hat V_1^{\text{2bdy}}+\hat V_3^{\text{2bdy}}$ for the case of the model Hamiltonian at $\nu=1/5$.

 Alternatively, we can treat the states as quantum fluids of the Laughlin $\nu=1/3$ quasiholes created from $|\psi\rangle_{[\frac{1}{3},-2]}$.
-This is physically relevant when electron-electron interaction is short ranged (so that the complement of $\mathcal H_{[\frac{1}{3},-2]}$ has very high energy), which is also the necessary condition for $\nu=1/5$ to be topological.
-In the Hilbert space of $N_o=5N_e-4$ for electrons, bosonization of the fermionic holes maps it to the bosonic system with $N_e+1$ orbitals and $4\left(N_e-1\right)$ bosons, corresponding to a filling factor of $\nu=4$ and $S=2$, with the effective interaction Hamiltonian $\hat H_b$ defined in Eq.(\ref{hb1}) and computed from Eq.(\ref{iteration}).
-Note that $E_{\bm S_k,\alpha_k,N_h}$ in Eq.(\ref{iteration}) needs to be computed from the bare interaction from the electrons, i.e. $\hat V_1+\hat V_3$ for the case of the model Hamiltonian at $\nu=1/5$.

-Bosonization of the same topological phase as quantum fluids of Laughlin $\nu=1/3$ quasiholes, on the other hand, leads again to the bosonic system with $N_e+1$ orbitals and $2\left(N_e-1\right)$ bosons, corresponding to a filling factor of $\nu=2$ and $S=2$.
+Bosonization of the same topological phase as quantum fluids of Laughlin $\nu=1/3$ quasiholes leads again to the bosonic system with $N_e+1$ orbitals and $2\left(N_e-1\right)$ bosons, corresponding to a filling factor of $\nu=2$ and $S=2$.
 This is the same as the bosonic description of the Laughlin $\nu=1/3$ phase in $\mathcal H_{[1,0]}$.
-We thus have two competing phases at the same filling factor and topological shift with bosons (one from the Laughlin $\nu=1/3$ phase in $\mathcal H_{[1,0]}$, the other from the Laughlin $\nu=1/5$ phase in $\mathcal H_{[\frac{1}{3},-2]}$), each with a well-defined model Hamiltonian, and we conjecture they are likely topologically distinct.
-Given that they are the dual description of the fermionic Laughlin phase at different filling factors, the topological entanglement entropy\cite{preskill,levin} could be the topological index that distinguishes between the two bosonic phases.
-We are not able to check this explicitly in numerics because of the inability to access large system sizes with few-body interactions.
+These could be two competing bosonic phases at the same filling factor and topological shift, each with a well-defined model Hamiltonian.
+It would be interesting to see if these two Hamiltonians are topologically distinct, given that they are very different with the pseudopotential expansion\cite{supp}, and are the dual description of the fermionic Laughlin phase at different filling factors.
+The topological entanglement entropy\cite{preskill,levin} could be the topological index that distinguishes between the two bosonic phases.